opentdf/spec/README.md

 *   **Policy Integrity:** Cryptographically binds the access policy defined in the manifest to the key access information, preventing policy tampering after creation.
 *   **Offline Creation:** Allows TDF objects to be created securely by clients even without immediate network connectivity to a key server, thanks to policy binding assurances.
 *   **Federated Key Management:** Supports scenarios where multiple Key Access Servers (KAS), potentially hosted by different organizations, can collaboratively manage access to a single TDF object, enabling secure cross-domain collaboration in a zero-trust manner.

+## Security Principles: The C.I.A.
+Triad

+OpenTDF is designed with the fundamental security principles of Confidentiality, Integrity, and Availability (C.I.A.) at its core:

+*   **Confidentiality:** Ensures that sensitive data is only accessible to authorized users through strong encryption and attribute-based access control.
+*   **Integrity:** Maintains data authenticity and prevents unauthorized modifications through cryptographic binding of policies and payloads.
+*   **Availability:** Enables secure access to protected data through distributed key management and offline creation capabilities.

+These principles work together to provide comprehensive data protection while maintaining usability and accessibility for authorized users.

 ## TDF Structure